lu7did/Pixino/README.md

 ![Alt Text](images/MaidenQSO2.jpg?raw=true "Maiden QSO") Also some reports were gathered from the PSK Reporter site [link](http://pskreporter.info) which can be seen
 ![Alt Text](images/OTA.jpg?raw=true "On-The-Air test")

-# Background

-This project has been largely inspired by the work from [Guido (PE1NNZ)](http://pe1nnz.nl.eu.org) and in particular by the [QCX-SSB](https://github.com/threeme3/QCX-SSB) project and the entire echosystem around it.

-Also my own work with the projects [PixiePi](http://www.github.com/lu7did/PixiePi) and [OrangeThunder](http://www.github.com/lu7did/OrangeThunder) had been largely used to extract code for this project.

 # Work in progress